-- Lock the vehicle with button = on the radio remote control. - Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - The engine cooling fans may run after the engine has been switched off

-138. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.
+- Do not park the vehicle on an easily ignitable surface.
+The high temperature of the exhaust system could ignite the surface. - Close windows and sunroof. - The engine cooling fans may run after the engine has been switched off ⇔ 142. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds before switching off, in order to protect the turbocharger.